Harbor vs ReynaMatchups

 The Controller (Harbor) vs Duelist (Reyna) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Harbor's Controller abilities serve different purposes than Reyna's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Controller abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Harbor's Controller toolkit may excel at certain aspects while Reyna's Duelist kit counters others.
-The Harbor advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Reyna advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |